-The Wayland Housing Area Property occupies 5.6 acres along Oxbow Road and Launcher Way, in the town of Wayland, Middlesex County, Massachusetts.
+The Needham Housing Area Property occupies 3.5 acres along East Militia Heights Road, south of its intersection with Dwight Road, in the town of Needham, Norfolk County, Massachusetts.
 The Property is a military housing area, so its primary structures are the 12 wood-frame, one-story, single family houses.
-Each housing unit has an attached garage and detached wood-frame storage shed.
-Other structures on the Property include a common use area (playground, gazebo and storage shed) and a bus stop shelter.
+Each has an attached carport structure, screened, three-season porch, and detached wood-frame storage shed.
+Other structures on the Property include a common use area (playground and gazebo) and a bus stop shelter.
 The remainder of the Property consists of a paved asphalt roadway, paved asphalt driveways serving each housing unit, landscaped areas, utilities, and a forested buffer separating the Property from the adjoining land parcel on three sides.

-The Property was acquired by the U.S. government in 1957 as part of the U.S. Army's former Boston Defense Area, Nike Battery B-73 Project.
-Nike Battery B-73 anti-aircraft missile defense facilities were constructed in the Wayland area during the mid-1950's and the Property was purchased to provide local housing to personnel assigned to the Nike facilities.
-The Property was reassigned to the U.S. Army Natick Laboratory (now the Natick Soldier Systems Center) in September 1970.
-The Wayland Housing Area served Battery B-73 personnel from the time of its construction in 1958 until the deactivation of the Nike Battery facilities in 1974.
-The Property continued to serve as a military family housing area after Battery B-73 was deactivated and has provided off-site housing for local military personnel, including personnel assigned to the Natick Laboratory/Natick Soldier Systems Center from 1974 through the fall of 2018.
-The last of the housing units at the Wayland Housing Area are expected to be vacated by around 30 November 2018 in anticipation of the pending sale (USACE, 2019).
+The Property was acquired by the U.S. government in 1957 as part of the U.S. Army's former Boston Defense Area, Nike Battery 63 Project.
+Nike Battery B-63 anti-aircraft missile defense facilities were constructed in the Needham area during the mid-1950's and the Property was purchased to provide local housing to personnel assigned to the Nike facilities.
+The Property was reassigned to the U.S. Army Natick Laboratory (now the Natick Soldier Systems Center) in December 1970.
+The Needham Housing Area served Battery B-63 personnel from the time of its construction in 1958 until the deactivation of the Nike Battery facilities in 1963.
+The Property continued to serve as a military family housing area after Battery B-63 and has providing off-site housing for local military personnel, including personnel assigned to the Natick Laboratory/Natick Soldier Systems Center from 1963 through the fall of 2018.
+The last of the housing units at the Needham Housing Area are expected to be vacated by around 30 November 2018 in anticipation of the pending sale (USACE, 2019).
 A site location map and aerial site plan are provided attached, as Enclosure 1.